setanicholas/portfolio/README.md

 ## 🔥 About Nick: Data, Finance, and Life in the Granite State

-When I’m not working, I enjoy spending time playing soccer or exploring the mountains and coastline of my home state, New Hampshire.
+I enjoy spending time playing soccer or exploring the mountains and coastline of my home state, New Hampshire.
 I love hanging out with my golden retriever, spending quality time with family and friends, and I'm always eager to chat about cars.
 I'm also excited to be getting married soon!

 ---